 And as traumatic as it was, and you know it was traumatic because back in verse 9 it says they were terribly frightened.
 The shepherds when one angel appeared they were terribly frightened.
 Literally they were terrified.
 They were just absolutely scared out of their wits.
 And if one angel could do that to them, we can only imagine how frightening it was when all the rest showed up.

 But apparently after the angels left they were able to gather their senses and collect their thoughts because it says in verse 15, "It came about when the angels had gone away from them into heaven that the shepherds began saying to one another..."
 Spontaneously, mutually, collectively there was the same response from everybody.
-In fact, the Greek verb is what we call an imperfect...that's a name of a tense in the Greek language, and the imperfect tense is a term that describes something that's not completed, that's continuous action, it's imperfect because it's not complete.
-And they use that verb here to express the fact that this was an ongoing kind of discussion.
-In verse 15 they were all continuing to say over and over to one another this...we've got to go, we've got to go.
-There would be a little process involved here, somebody has to take care of the sheep.
-They've got to figure that problem out, how are they going to get somebody to care for the sheep while we're gone, we've got to go.
-And they probably were talking about...well we need to do this and we've got to do that, and there's this task and that task.
+In fact, the Greek verb is what we call an imperfect in the...
+That's a name of a tense in the Greek language, and the imperfect tense, that’s the term that describes something that's not completed, that's continuous action.
+It's imperfect because it's not complete.
+They use that verb here to express the fact that this was an ongoing kind of discussion.
+In verse 15 they were all continuing to say over and over to one another this, we've got to go, we've got to go.
+There would be a little process involved here.
+Somebody has to take care of the sheep.
+They've got to figure that problem out, how are we going to get somebody to care for the sheep while we're gone, we've got to go.
+And they probably were talking about, well we need to do this and we've got to do that, and there's this task and that task.
 They were all embroiled in the fact that they had to get out of that place and get to Bethlehem.
 And there was spontaneity at this point.
-Nobody needed to lead them, nobody needed to sort of get them to comply.
+Nobody needed to lead them.
+Nobody needed to sort of get them to comply.
 Everybody had exactly the same response.

-Now traditional shepherds feel it's about two miles from the town of Bethlehem.
-So there would be a little bit of a walk involved in this.
+Now traditional shepherds’ field’s about two miles from the town of Bethlehem, and so there would be a little bit of a walk involved in this.
 They wanted to get on the way immediately.
-And they were in full agreement.
-They said, "Let's go straight to Bethlehem and see this thing that has happened which the Lord has made known to us.
+They were in full agreement.
+They said, "Let's go straight to Bethlehem then and see this thing that has happened which the Lord has made known to us.”
 They would most likely have had to walk up hill since Bethlehem sort of sits on a ridge.
 So as soon as they could they were on their way with a view to seeing this thing.

-Let me talk about that word "thing" because I think you need a little more definition.
-It's literally the Greek term rhema and it means a word, or a reality.
+Let me talk about that word "thing" because you need a little more definition.
+It's literally the Greek term rhēma, and it means “a word,” or “a reality.”
 Let us see this reality.
 They now understand that they have heard the word from God, that there's a reality and the reality is that the Savior has been born.
-Now they can confirm it easy enough because the angel had said to them...you're going to find a sign, back in verse 12, you're going to find a baby wrapped in cloths and lying...where?...in a manger.
-Now that's just an unheard of thing and very unusual, probably never happened, nobody would put a baby in a feed trough in a stinking stable.
+Now they can confirm it easy enough because the angel had said to them, you're going to find a sign, back in verse 12, you're going to find a baby wrapped in cloths and lying where?
+In a manger.
+Now that's just an unheard of thing and very unusual, probably never happened.
+Nobody would put a baby in a feed trough in a stinking stable.
 So that would verify that this was all true.
 I mean, they had seen the angels and that was verification enough.
-But they were going to get even more verification when in fact they found the child exactly where the angel said He would be which meant this was not just an earthly situation going on, this was heaven and earth involved.
+But they were going to get even more verification when in fact they found the child exactly where the angel said He would be, which meant this was not just an earthly situation going on, this was heaven and earth involved.
 They believed the angel.

 And so it's critical that we understand that the first step in the process of someone being converted is they have to hear the message.
 The revelation comes first.
-They heard it and they believed it...they believed it.
-The Spirit of God obviously having prepared their hearts.
-I told you a week or so ago that I felt that these men chosen to be the recipients of this divine message were probably true Jews, that is they were believing Jews not just secular Jews.
-That they truly believed in the true and living God, that they were no doubt among those looking for the redemption of Israel, waiting for their Messiah, who had been genuine believers in the true God who had repented of their sin and had come to God and sought His grace.
-All of that because their hearts were so ready and their responses were so right.
+They heard it and they believed it, they believed it, the Spirit of God obviously having prepared their hearts.
+I told you a week or so ago that I felt that these men chosen to be the recipients of this divine message were probably true Jews, that is they were believing Jews not just secular Jews, that they truly believed in the true and living God, that they were no doubt among those looking for the redemption of Israel, waiting for their Messiah.
+They would have been genuine believers in the true God who had repented of their sin and had come to God and sought His grace; all of that because their hearts were so ready and their responses were so right.
 And they heard the heavenly revelation and they believed it.
-They believed the fact that Messiah, the Savior, the Christ, the Lord had come.
+They believed the fact that Messiah, the Savior, and Christ, the Lord, had come.

 Their faith in the word of God then caused them to pursue Christ.
 And that's the third step in anybody's life in coming to Christ.
 First you know the revelation, secondly you believe the revelation, and thirdly you come to Christ.
 You ascend to that.
 You embrace Christ.
 And that's essentially...illustrated that, it's not...it's not the intent of the passage to teach some spiritual truth but it's a wonderful illustration of a spiritual truth.
 Because verse 16 says, "They came in haste."
 Again, this idea of enthusiasm and eagerness that the language indicates that they're in a hurry and their enthusiasm is great.
 And they came in haste and found their way to Mary and Joseph.

-And we don't know how they did that but that...there's a small village actually, a small village.
-They probably came in the village and said, "Does anybody know about a baby being born?
+And we don't know how they did that but that...
+There's a small village actually, a small village.
+They probably came into the village and said, "Does anybody know about a baby being born?
 Anybody heard about a birth in the last few hours?"
 And they may have knocked on some doors and found some babies.
 There may have been several babies born that night or in recent hours.
 They were looking for one particular baby who would be placed in a feed trough.
-We don't know how that process went but word of mouth about the baby spreads pretty rapidly and they continued to look.
+We don't know how that process went but word of mouth about the birth of babies spreads pretty rapidly and they continued to look.
 Verse 16, "And found eventually their way to Mary and Joseph."
-And they knew immediately, believe me, when they saw Mary and Joseph and they saw that baby in that manger...they for certain knew they had a word from God.
+And they knew immediately, believe me, when they saw Mary and Joseph and they saw that baby in that manger, they for certain knew they had a word from God.
 Their search ended with the right find.
-That, I think, is a sequence to keep in mind.
-First the revelation, then the faith and then the action to pursue Christ.
+That, I think, is a sequence to keep in mind: First the revelation, then the faith and then the action to pursue Christ.

 I can't believe that there wasn't some large conversation between verse 16 and 17.
 I mean, here are these scruffy, grubby shepherds coming in the middle of the night into this stinking stable, finding Joseph and Mary and the baby lying in a manger.
-And they're all overwhelmed with what's happened, so Joseph and Mary must have had some response, saying greetings...how can we help you?
+And they're all overwhelmed with what's happened, so Joseph and Mary must have had some response, saying, “Greetings, how can we help you?”
 And then they unfold the saga.
-Well, ummm ummm...and I can just hear them all vying for telling the story their way as Joseph and Mary tried to sit quietly and listen.
+Well, um, um, and I can just hear them all vying for telling the story their way as Joseph and Mary tried to sit quietly and listen.
 And it must have been wonderful confirmation for them as well, for any malingering doubts that might have been raised in their minds.
 And they told the story of how an angel came and an angel described one who had been born, good news of great joy, a Savior.
 He is Christ the Lord.
 And on and on, they told the whole story.
-And a whole host of angels came and there were angels everywhere, and they were bright and they were shining and they were praising God and thanking God.
-And ah...it was incredible
+And then a whole host of angels came and there were angels everywhere, and they were bright and they were shining and they were praising God and thanking God.
+And oh, it was incredible.

 Well they...the shepherds did, and they told it far and wide.
-And it says in verse 18, "All who heard it wondered of the things which were told them by the shepherds."
+And it says in verse 18, "All who had heard it wondered of the things which were told them by the shepherds."
 I mean, what it did create was a stir.
-The word "wonder" is the word thaumazo, it's a...thaumazo means to marvel, to be amazed.
+The word "wonder" is the word thaumazō, it's a...
+Thaumazō means to marvel, to be amazed.
 And by the way, it's...it's common in Luke's gospel.
 He likes that word and it's repeated again and again.
-I mean, the things that Jesus did caused people to be amazed, caused them to wonder, caused them to marvel.
+I mean, the things that Jesus did caused people to be amazed, they caused them to wonder, caused them to marvel.
 I mean, that was pretty typical.
 You see him use that word in chapter 4, chapter 8, chapter 9, chapter 11, chapter 20.
-He uses it in chapter 24 and you get a similar kind of response.
+He uses it in chapter 24 and also in chapters 4 and 5 you get a similar kind of response.
 Jesus caused people to be amazed.
 There's no question about it.
 He was an amazing person.
 They had never seen anybody like Him.